Wabakimi Canoe Trip: Days 11 to 15 – From Smoothrock Lake To Collins Via The Boiling Sand River

 distance: 25 km.

 We would hear some boat traffic around wake-up time on our little island at the hub of Smoothrock Lake.
-There is a fishing lodge located on the east arm of the lake about 4.5 kilometers from where we were camping:
+There is a fishing lodge located on the east arm of the lake about 4.5 kilometres from where we were camping:

-The fly-in fish camp is made up of twelve cabins and the main lodge building and, if the half-dozen boats in the fishing armada that passed by were any indication, is doing okay in attracting guests.
 The Smoothrock Lake location is one of a number owned and operated by Thunderhook Fly-Ins a U.S-owned fishing lodge company with a real stake in fishing/hunting camps in northwestern Ontario, including

 • 13 different outposts,

-• a four-cabin operation on Whitewater lake, and
+• a four-cabin operation on Whitewater Lake, and

 • the twelve-cabin complex on Smoothwater Lake.

 Later that morning when we headed towards the west arm of the lake, we would paddle by the stationary boats as the guys inside tried various lure combinations.
-All were from south of the border with Michigan being the #1 state they were from.
+All were from south of the border with Michigan being the #1 state.
 They were having a great time fishing in Wabakimi Provincial Park.
 Those fishing outposts all existed before the Park was established and have been allowed to continue and – truth be told – bring in more revenue to the park and locals involved in the tourist industry than the few canoe trippers who spend time (and very little money) in the area.

 we sit out an afternoon shower at our campsite on the west arm of Smoothrock Lake.